VirgilSecurity/virgil-pythia/README.md

 ## Library purposes

-Pythia Library allows developers to implement Pythia service and client flows using the supplied functions
+Pythia Library allows developers to implement Pythia service and client flows using the supplied functions.

 ## Dependencies